royaltm/spectrusty-tutorial/step2.md

 Let's now focus on the first challenge.

-If perhaps, you already know enough about audio signal processing and understand the first challenge, just skip the following 4 paragraphs and go straight to the solution.
+If you understand the first challenge, just skip the following 4 paragraphs and go straight to the solution.

 Bare ZX Spectrum produces sound by alternating the voltage on its EAR and MIC output lines.
 Only two states are possible: high or low.
 If this state is changing fast enough, we could hear some tone.
 But the shape of such a sound wave is not the natural sinusoid but instead is [square][square wave].